k4cg/nichtparasoup/templates_raw/root/README.md

 ## how to test

 The ready made UI will normally do a AJAX request to `./get` which should return the URI of an image.
-For testing purposes and local dev, a file `get_local` was prepared which will respond a locally stored image.
-Since this Image will have the same Size every time, there is also a file `get_remote` which used to respond a random (resolution/content) image.
+For testing purposes and local dev, a file `test/get_local` was prepared which will respond a locally stored image.
+Since this Image will have the same Size every time, there is also a file `test/get_remote` which used to respond a random (resolution/content) image.
 I guess you know how to handle them.